-Will Daylight Saving Time Make My Cat Bonkers?
+Ask a Vet: Will Daylight Saving Time Make My Cat Bonkers?

 I love Daylight Saving Time.
 I love the extra relaxing hour of evening that it provides.
 I love that it heralds the onset of spring.
 In my opinion, it’s just about the best possible use for an hour.
 And let's face it: An hour isn't much.

 But, for the sake of thoroughness, let's revisit those possible health issues.
-Specifically, since I'm a veterinarian, let's talk about the potential health issues your pet may suffer as a result of a time change.
+Specifically, because I'm a veterinarian, let's talk about the potential health issues your pet may suffer as a result of a time change.

 My experience of the effects of one-hour time changes in pets is this: They are negligible.
 It's one thing to fly your cat from Seattle to Mumbai.
 She will experience significant jet lag, not to mention culture shock.
-It's another thing entirely to move the clock ahead or back by an hour.
+It's another thing to move the clock ahead or back by an hour.
 In my experience, most pets simply don't notice.
 And why would they?

 Let's start with the worst part of Daylight Saving Time: You have to get up for work at a time that feels like an hour earlier for at least a week.
-Ostensibly, your cat may also have to get up earlier (although I'll bet many pets simply keep sleeping -- I know my dog does).
+Ostensibly, your cat might also have to get up earlier (although I'll bet many pets simply keep sleeping -- I know my dog does).
 Regardless, I doubt your cat has to worry about getting to work on time.
 Waking up early isn't so bad if, rather than heading into the office, you get to lounge around all day like most cats do.

 If you regularly sleep six to eight hours a night and then have to high-tail it to work, that lost hour hurts.
 But what if you’re a cat and you usually sleep 16 to 18 hours out of every 24?
 If you could go back to sleep for as long as you wanted after the alarm went off (perhaps after first eating breakfast), would you really notice if the alarm went off an hour earlier, never mind the scrambling and complaining your owner was doing?